CBhDS-DBEngine/CBhDS-Site/content/docker-sqlserver-lab/hammerdb/index.md

 hammerdb>diset connection mssqls_authentication sql
 hammerdb>diset connection mssqls_tcp true
 ```
-I had issues with bcp execution, especially with the u/U paraameters.
-I decide to not use bcp.
+I had issues with bcp execution, especially with the u/U parameters.
+I decided to not use bcp.
 The build is longer to run but successful.
 ```bash
 hammerdb>diset tpcc mssqls_use_bcp false
 ```